mozilla/uniffi-rs/docs/adr/0006-wrapping-types.md

 This decision is taken because:

-* It's was relatively easy to implement wrapper types by allowing the external crates to add custom scaffolding code.
+* It was relatively easy to implement wrapper types by allowing the external crates to add custom scaffolding code.
 This code could wrap primitive types because all lifting/lowering/reading/writing was handled by Rust code.
 If we had gone with option 1, then the wrapping code would need to hook into the